How to Help Reinforce Your Child’s Early Learning at Home

 4. Talk openly about touchy subjects.
 Oftentimes, the pre K classroom is a student’s first exposure to diversity and naturally, they will have questions.
 Know how to talk to your child about differences.
 When your child has a question, provide your answer in simple, sensible terms that reflect character.
 “It’s important to celebrate differences, keep conversations positive, and help our children understand that differences make the world a better place,” shares Dr. Malone.
 “Building the important skill of empathy while our children are young will help them immensely in the future.”
 Dr. Malone also suggests that your child’s teacher can be a great resource to help you through your discussions.

 5. Get creative.
 Provide your child with the tools and resources to express themselves.
 Use arts and craft projects, disposable cameras, drawing and coloring exercises to introduce your kids to a wide range of the arts.
 Studies have shown that art can have a big impact on your child’s brain development and future academic success.
 And, it’s fun!

-Visit The Episcopal Academy this fall to meet the faculty and learn more about their approach to early child development.This post is a sponsored collaboration between Episcopal Academy and Philadelphia magazine's advertising department.
+Visit The Episcopal Academy this fall to meet the faculty and learn more about their approach to early child development.This is a paid partnership between Episcopal Academy and Philadelphia Magazine's City/Studio